Supported Markdown Features And Styles

 Hello, this is an extended multiline blockquote using

-syntax on empty line.
+>syntax on empty line.

-Other elements inside a blockquote
+2.1.8Other elements inside a blockquote

-The quarterly results look great!
+2.1.9The quarterly results look great!

 - Revenue was off the chart.